RIGHTEOUSNESS (EXCERPT OF KINGDOM CONCEPTS)

 Walking humbly with God is the true meaning of the expression, “The just shall live by faith.”

-Behold, his soul which is lifted up is not upright in him: but the just [righteous] shall live by his faith.
+“Behold the proud, His soul is not upright in him; but the just [righteous] shall live by his faith.
 (Habakkuk 2:4)

 The righteous shall live by his faith.